Corpus iurisprudentiae Romanae

 Ulpianus, On the Edict, Book V. A man cannot summon his adoptive father to court as long as he is under his control, which results rather from the right of paternal authority than from the order of the Prætor; unless the son has castrense peculium, and in this instance he can be permitted to do so where proper cause is shown, but he cannot summon his natural father while he is a member of an adoptive family.
 1The Edict mentions the “patron” or the “patroness”.
 Those are to be considered patrons who have manumitted a slave, or who have detected collusion; as for instance, where someone in a preliminary judicial proceeding had been declared to be a freedman, when in fact he was not; or where I have sworn that the party in question is my freedman; just as, on the other hand, I am not to be considered a patron if judgment is rendered against me; or where, if I tender the oath, the party swears that he is not my freedman.
 2If, however, I have compelled my freedman or freedwoman to swear not to marry, I can be brought into court; and Celsus indeed says that no right over such a freedman passes to my son during my lifetime.
 Julianus, however, holds the contrary, and many adopt his opinion; so that in an instance of this kind it may happen that a patron can be summoned, but his son, being innocent, cannot be.

 Dig.
 2,4,10Ulpianus libro quinto ad edictum.
 Sed si hac lege emi ut manumittam, et ex constitutione divi Marci venit ad libertatem: cum sim patronus, in ius vocari non potero. sed si suis nummis emi et fidem fregi, pro patrono non habebor.
 1Prostituta contra legem venditionis venditorem habebit patronum, si hac lege venierat, ut, si prostituta esset, fieret libera. at si venditor, qui manus iniectionem excepit, ipse prostituit, quoniam et haec pervenit ad libertatem, sub illo quidem, qui vendidit, libertatem consequitur, sed honorem haberi ei aequum non est, ut et Marcellus libro sexto digestorum existimat.
 2Patronum autem accipimus etiam si capite minutus sit: vel si libertus capite minutus, dum adrogetur per obreptionem. cum enim hoc ipso, quo adrogatur, celat condicionem, non id actum videtur ut fieret ingenuus.
 3Sed si ius anulorum accepit, puto eum reverentiam patrono exhibere debere, quamvis omnia ingenuitatis munia habet. aliud si natalibus sit restitutus: nam princeps ingenuum facit.
 4Qui manumittitur a corpore aliquo vel collegio vel civitate, singulos in ius vocabit: nam non est illorum libertus. sed rei publicae honorem habere debet et si adversus rem publicam vel universitatem velit experiri, veniam edicti petere debet, quamvis actorem eorum constitutum in ius sit vocaturus.
 5Liberos parentesque patroni patronaeque utriusque sexus accipere debemus.
-6Sed si per poenam deportationis ad peregrinitatem redactus sit patronus, putat Pomponius eum amississe honorem. sed si fuerit restitutus, erit ei etiam huius edicti commodum salvum.
+6Sed si per poenam deportationis ad peregrinitatem redactus sit patronus, putat Pomponius eum amisisse11Die Großausgabe liest amississe statt amisisse. honorem. sed si fuerit restitutus, erit ei etiam huius edicti commodum salvum.
 7Parentes patroni etiam adoptivi excipiuntur: sed tamdiu quamdiu adoptio durat.
 8Si filius meus in adoptionem datus sit, vocari a liberto meo in ius non poterit: sed nec nepos in adoptiva familia susceptus. sed si filius meus emancipatus adoptaverit filium, hic nepos in ius vocari poterit: nam mihi alienus est. 9Liberos autem secundum Cassium, ut in parentibus, et ultra trinepotem accipimus.
 10Si liberta ex patrono fuerit enixa, mutuo se ipsa et filius eius in ius non vocabunt.
 11Sin autem liberi patroni capitis accusaverunt libertum paternum vel in servitutem petierunt, nullus eis honor debetur.
 12Praetor ait: ‘in ius nisi permissu meo ne quis vocet’. permissurus enim est, si famosa actio non sit vel pudorem non suggilat, qua patronus convenitur vel parentes. et totum hoc causa cognita debet facere: nam interdum etiam ex causa famosa, ut Pedius putat, permittere debet patronum in ius vocari a liberto: si eum gravissima iniuria adfecit, flagellis forte cecidit.
 13Semper autem hunc honorem patrono habendum, etsi quasi tutor vel curator vel defensor vel actor interveniat patronus. sed si patroni tutor vel curator interveniat, impune posse eos in ius vocari Pomponius scribit et verius est.

 Ulpianus, On the Edict, Book V. If, under this rule, I purchase a slave upon the condition that I will manumit him, and he obtains his liberty by the Constitution of the Divine Marcus, I cannot be cited, as I am his patron; but if I purchase him with his own money, and have broken faith with him, I shall not be considered his patron.
 1Where a female slave is forced to prostitute herself against the condition of her sale, she will have the vendor as her patron if she was sold under the condition that, “She would become free if she were forced to prostitute herself”.
 But if the vendor, who reserved the right to take possession of her by seizing her, himself prostitutes her, since she still obtains her freedom, she does so through him who sold her, but it is not proper that any honor should be shown him, as Marcellus holds in the Sixth Book of the Digest.
 2We also consider a man a patron, even though he may have forfeited his civil rights, or where his freedman has lost his; as for instance where arrogation took place in a clandestine manner, since, as he must have concealed his status from him by whom he was arrogated, his act does not seem to be such as to entitle him to be considered freeborn.
 3If, however, he has acquired the right of wearing gold rings, I think he should never fail to manifest respect for his patron, even though he may be qualified to exercise all the functions of a freeborn person.
 The case is different if he is restored to all the privileges of birth, for the Emperor can make a man free born.
 4Anyone who is manumitted by an organized body, a corporation, or a city, can summon any member of the same to court, for he is not the freedman of any of them in particular.
 He must, however, show respect to all collectively; and if he wishes to bring an action against a municipality or a corporation, he must ask permission to do so under the Edict, although he may intend to summon one who has been appointed the agent of the others.
 5By the terms “the children and parents of the patron and patroness”, we must understand persons of both sexes.
 6Where a patron has been reduced to the condition of a foreigner through the penalty of deportation, Pomponius is of the opinion that his privilege is forfeited; but if he should be reinstated, he will again enjoy the benefit of the Edict.
 7The adoptive parents of a patron are also excepted, but only so long as the adoption lasts.
 8If my son has been given in adoption, he cannot be brought into court by my freedman; nor can my grandson, who is born in an adoptive family.
 But where my emancipated son adopts a son, a grandson of this kind can be summoned, for he is a stranger to me.
 9According to Cassius, we. may understand that the term “children”, like that of “parents”, extends beyond the great-great-grandson.
 10If a freedwoman has a child by her patron, neither she nor her son can bring the other into court.
 11If the children of a patron have brought a capital accusation against a freedman of their father, or have claimed him as a slave, no honor is due to them.
 12The Prætor says that, “No one can summon them without my permission”.
 It is permitted, however, if the action brought against the patron or his parents is not one involving infamy or shame, for in every instance good cause should be established; as sometimes in an action involving infamy, as Pedius holds, a freedman ought to be allowed to summon his patron, if he has done the former a serious injury; for example, scourged him.
 13This respect should always be shown to a patron, even if he appears as the guardian, curator, defender, or agent of another; but where the guardian or curator is interested, he can be summoned with impunity, as Pomponius says, and this opinion is the better one.